 Blockchain technology is becoming a common everyday term.
 Recently, developers have paid attention to blockchain technology after the growth of the cryptocurrency market.
 As a matter of fact, it can be used for numerous purposes and industries, that can even have no connection to its origins.
-Actually, blockchain is more of a distributed ledger technology type.
+Actually, blockchain structure is more of a distributed digital ledger technology type.
 And it can change the financial sector with its innovative methods.

 Actually, Blockchain can be considered as one of the full-fledged supply chain processes.
 The main aspect, that differentiates it from the regular supply chains is the product it supplies.
 Clearly, when we hear “supply chain” we probably imagine lorries, conveyors, and a lot of boxes.
 Nevertheless, material objects and the delivery process are not the only part of the supply chain.

 Nevertheless, most modern seals are old-fashioned tags, that can be easily forged.
-At the same time, if they are built on the standards for blockchain technology, they will provide secure transportation options, because they can’t be faked.
+At the same time, if they are built on the standards of blockchain technology, they will provide secure transportation options, because they can’t be faked.
 For instance, they can provide information directly from the shippers along the way.

 Also, blockchain can be used by freight forwarders and other providers at various checkpoints and warehouses.
 Therefore, each of the local shippers or retailers can easily report the number of received goods and the system can automatically count if the number is correct.
 Moreover, even if the system will make a mistake in calculations(it won’t), it would be easier to find the moment where the mistake was made.

 As blockchain technology is distributed, data on supply chains is accessible to all parties in the supply chain.
 These data include details on the supply chain, the destination, and the origin of the products.
 As a matter of fact, each parcel or any other element on the supply chain has its IDs and accompanying information.
 Thus, it is possible to assume, that such info can be stored and shared via the blockchain network.